EastEriq/QHYccd-matlab/InstallingQHYsdk.md

 + On a windows 10 machine with Visual Studio 2017 I haven't yet been able neither to run the mex-demo, nor to loadlib the dll.
-The former gives compilation errors, with the latter the showstopper seems the inclusion of CyAPI.h which is pure C++.
+The former gives compilation errors, with the latter the showstopper seems to be the inclusion of CyAPI.h which is pure C++.